epousa/IT-infrastructure-monitoring/cenarios-teste/dev/README.md

 cd opennms
 ```
 * Clean, Compile and assemble from source.
-* This command will create a "target" directory with the final build "opennms-${ONMS_RELEASE}" which will allow you to run a OpenNMS Core instance in bare metal after following the next set of commands.
+* This command will create a `target` directory with the final build `opennms-${ONMS_RELEASE}` which will allow you to run a OpenNMS Core instance in bare metal after following the next set of commands.
 ```
 time (./clean.pl && ./compile.pl -U -DskipTests && ./assemble.pl -p dir -DskipTests)
 ```